 How Truck Classification Works

 In a nutshell, truck classification looks at the Gross Vehicle Weight Rating or the GVWR.
 It’s how manufacturers label trucks based on government guidelines.
+For example, a Class 8 truck is a truck with GVWRs over 33,001 pounds.
 The GVWR indicates the maximum truck weight plus what it’s able to carry fully loaded.
 That includes the truck’s own weight plus the fuel, cargo, passengers, and even the trailer tongue, according to the diesel website the TruckStop.
 Trailer classification regulates safety, but it’s also useful for commercial designation and when registering vehicles

 Categories begin with Class 1 and run through Class 9.
 Considered “light,” Classes 1 through 3 typically cover non-commercial vehicles.
 Minivans, cargo vans, SUVs, and pickup trucks, for example.

 Truck classification for medium trucks involves Classes 4, 5, and 6.
 That’s where commercial trucks start to show up.
 Classes 4 and 5 include some full-size trucks used non-commercially.
 Still, most of the medium-class vehicles are made and used for commercial purposes.

 Class 4—The GVWRs for this class range between 14,001 and 16,000 pounds.
 This class is where you’ll find the Ford E-450 passenger van and F-450 super duty pickup.
 Box trucks typically fall into this truck classification.
 So do some large walk-in and city delivery trucks.